 Download CBSE Revision Notes for CBSE Class 10 Social Science POL Federalism POL Federalism: How has federal division of power in India helped national unity?
 To what extent has decentralisation achievedthis objective?
 How does democracy accommodate different social groups?

-Download CBSE Revision Notes for CBSE Class 10 Social Science POL Democracy and Diversity POL Democracy and Diversity: Are divisions inherent to the working of democracy?
+Download CBSE Revision Notes for CBSE Class 10 Social Science POL Democracy and Diversity (Not for Exams) POL Democracy and Diversity: Are divisions inherent to the working of democracy?
 How do communal divisions affect democracy?

-Download CBSE Revision Notes for CBSE Class 10 Social Science POL Gender Religion and Caste POL Gender Religion and Caste: What has been the effect of caste on politics and of politics on caste?
+Download CBSE Revision Notes for CBSE Class 10 Social Science POL Gender Religion and Caste (Not for Exams) POL Gender Religion and Caste: What has been the effect of caste on politics and of politics on caste?
 How has the gender division shaped politics?

-Download CBSE Revision Notes for CBSE Class 10 Social Science POL Popular Struggles and Movements (project only) POL Popular Struggles and Movements: How do struggles shape democracy in favour of ordinary people?
+Download CBSE Revision Notes for CBSE Class 10 Social Science POL Popular Struggles and Movements (Not for Exams) POL Popular Struggles and Movements: How do struggles shape democracy in favour of ordinary people?
 Which are the major national and regional parties in India?

 Download CBSE Revision Notes for CBSE Class 10 Social Science POL Political Parties POL Political Parties: What role do political parties playin competition and contestation?
 Why have social movements come to occupy large role in politics?